mercari/mercari-engineering-ladder/en/MG5.md

 **Promotes documentation and process standardization**, information and knowledge sharing, and **fosters a culture of applying these practices across the company.**
 **Examples: Proposes and implements best practices for the entire company and contributes to the projects and committees related to them**

-Investigates risks, coordinates with relevant teams **across their company**, and takes necessary measures.
+Investigates risks, coordinates with the relevant teams **across the company,** and takes any necessary measures.
+Increases awareness of risk management **within the company.**

 Investigates and **proposes** ways to improve **development efficiency and practices at the company level; Leads the implementation of improvements & best practices across the company.**